Laura Harvey: International

-From 2005–2011, Harvey served as assistant coach for the England women's national football team at the U-17, U-19 and U-23 levels.
+From 2005–2011, Harvey served as assistant coach for England's U-17, U-19 and U-23 national teams.

-Harvey was named as coach of the U-23 USWNT for a tournament in Spring 2017, after coaching them through a January camp.
+Harvey was named as coach of the United States U-23 national team for a tournament in Spring 2017, after coaching them through a January camp.
 She reportedly took on an expanded role with the United States Soccer Federation following her exit from the Seattle Reign FC organization.